 You can use one piece of wider elastic or a couple of bits of thinner elastic – you really can work with whatever you have to hand!
 And you can also have a play with some of the decorative stitches on your machine (you know, those ones that never get used?!) if you fancy making the strap more decorative.

 I’ve also thought about leaving the strap off to make it a normal pouch, or may be used as a case for carrying crochet hooks and sock needles in?
 The possibilities are endless!

-I hope you’ve enjoyed reading about the inspiration behind the #NotebookBuddy – if you’d like to make your own, you can find the pattern here in my Etsy shop, and if you do make one then please tag me so I can see!
+I hope you’ve enjoyed reading about the inspiration behind the #NotebookBuddy – if you’d like to make your own, you can find the pattern here, and if you do make one then please tag me so I can see!